ignaczalexander/graphaware-task/README.md

 # Graphaware task - JSON hierarchy table visualizer
-This React web application creates a hierarchy table from a JSON input.  </br>
+This React web application creates a hierarchy table from a JSON input.
+Each item in the JSON data can have a number of nested child items that can be shown or hidden.
+It is possible to delete an item by clicking on the `X` button.
+If an item gets deleted its nested child items are also removed.   </br>

 The app is deployed to Netlify and can be accessed [here](https://graphaware-task.netlify.app/).

 ## Technologies used